ft-exhell/blockchain-developer-bootcamp-final-project/README.md

 - In a fresh terminal window open the project's root and run `cd client && npm install && npm start`
 - If the url wasn't opened automatically, go to `http://localhost:3000/`
 - In you Metamask paste in the mnemonic phrase you copied when you launched Ganache
-- If you wanna test payments via DAI, you will
+- If you wanna test payments via DAI, you will need to use your 2nd account in Metamask

 ## Screencast link
 https://www.youtube.com/watch?v=OuC3epjlk0g&t=4s